 Also, If you have a long bungalow roof or a large yard where you can place 80 square feet of solar panels for optimal sun exposure, the Smartpool solar heating system is an energy-efficient solution.

-To make the pool heater safe in windy circumstances, the polypropylene solar panels include fiberglass reinforced headers and wind vents.
-Despite all of this product’s amazing qualities, the installation kit is available separately.
+The polypropylene solar panels include fiberglass reinforced headers and wind vents to make the pool heater safe in windy.
+Despite this product’s amazing qualities, the installation kit is available separately.

 It saves electricity, plus you won’t have to pay for gas or electricity.
 However, it may not be the fastest method to heat a pool.
-The heating output depends on how many solar panels you put in your pool and the quantity of sunlight it receives.
+The heating output depends on how many solar panels you put in your pool and how much sunlight it receives.

 Why you should own a pool heater